zerofo/sys-con/Troubleshooting.md

 ## My official Switch controller don't works when sys-con is enabled
 Edit the config.ini and change discover from 0 to 1.
 Reboot the switch.

-## Controller not working or not discover
+## Controller not working or not discovered
 Enable logs in Debug (https://github.com/o0Zz/sys-con?tab=readme-ov-file#logs) and looks at the logs.

 A typically working flow will look like: